NBASLH Board of Directors

 Born in Berkeley, California to Nigerian immigrant parents that always instilled the value of advocacy, justice, giving back, mentorship, and community, these values have remained with her throughout her life, both professionally and personally.
 When not working, Chimezie enjoy spending time with her two children, volunteering, and playing tennis.

-David Frazier, AuD, PhD Student, Audiology Student Representative
+David Frazier, AuD, Audiology Representative

 Term 2022-2024